Housing and environment targets ‘at risk due to haphazard Government approach’

 It also criticised “poor agricultural and sewage management” over the decades for leading to water pollution that must now be mitigated through housebuilding practices.

-Smaller developers are also being disproportionately burdened by biodiversity requirements, the committee said.
+Smaller developers are also being disproportionately burdened with biodiversity requirements, the committee said.

 New rules which state developments must result in a 10% biodiversity net gain (BNG) are set to come into effect in November.